Man orders pizza to stuck Amtrak train

 WILMINGTON, Delaware --A pizza delivery man in Delaware got an order from an unusual address: a stalled Amtrak train from New York on its way to Washington.

-Leary, a driver for Dom's Pizza in Newport, Delaware, tells The Associated Press he cut through a backyard, navigated a steep embankment and jumped over a water-filled ditch all while balancing the two pies in order to make the delivery.
+Leary, a driver for Dom's Pizza in Newport, Delaware, told The Associated Press he cut through a backyard, navigated a steep embankment and jumped over a water-filled ditch, all while balancing the two pies, in order to make the delivery.

+Leary was rewarded with a cheering crowd of passengers and a total of $32 in tips for his effort.

 "I do whatever it takes," he said.